tgc-bot/FourAcesContracts/Membership.md

   - *Player / Member*: Any person that partakes in activities within, or of, the Casino

-  - *M.O.A.:* Ministry of Admission – the authority that oversees all Members

-  - *Cheating:* Bypassing the rules or expected etiquette of a game to improve your or someone else’s economic status, or chance of winning, or for some other reason
+  - *Cheating / Rigging:* Bypassing the rules or expected etiquette of a game to improve your or someone else’s economic status, or chance of winning, or for some other reason

 ## Roles within the Casino